How To Get Here

 Please be aware that horse riders are in the area, please slow down and pass wide and slow.
 Further advice can be found here.

 Trains run from London Victoria and London Bridge (via Oxted or East Croydon) to Edenbridge Town Station, and then take a taxi for three miles to the castle.
-Relyon Taxis are near the station, telephone 01732 863800.
+Contact Country Hire and Go Taxis, telephone 07723 054863 or Relyon Taxis, telephone 01732 863800.
 We suggest that you book a taxi in advance for both legs of your journey.

 Hever Station (next on line, unmanned and no taxis) is a one-mile rural walk to the castle.
 (Map of walk from station to castle).
 As you leave the platform you will also see another map on your left.
 This will guide you to Hever Castle, but you simply need to look out for red and white wooden posts.